dji-sdk/Mobile-SDK-Doc/source/cn/introduction/product_introduction.md

 > Note:
 >
 > 1. See **Payload & Flight Time** table for more information
-> 2. Inspire vs Inspire Pro differences:
+> 2. Difference between Inspire vs Inspire Pro:
->  - Inspire 1 Pro more powerful propulsion to lift heavier loads
+>  - Inspire 1 Pro has more powerful propulsion making it able to lift heavier loads
->  - Inspire 1 Pro comes with a gimbal mounting bracket to support the X5 and X5R
+>  - Inspire 1 Pro comes with a gimbal mounting bracket able to support the X5 and X5R
->  - Inspire 1 Pro comes with the X5 as its default configuration
+>  - Inspire 1 Pro comes with the X5 as default configuration
 >

 <html><table class="table-aircraft-comparison">